guiji2007/CS250/README.md

-How do I interpret user needs and implement them into a program?
-How does creating “user stories” help with this?
+**How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?**
+To be able to implement user requirement into a program requires a thorough understanding of what the user needs.
+This will need the software developer to work with the customer and apply some background knowledge of the business to creating user stories.
+User stories help the Scrum team to break down the whole project into smaller sprints for the develpment team to work on.
+It also serves as the standards to test the product to be deliverable or not.

-How do I approach developing programs?
-What agile processes do I hope to incorporate into my future development work?
+**How do I approach developing programs?
+What agile processes do I hope to incorporate into my future development work?**
+The Scrum method is a practical way for software development, especially for the project with a high level of uncertainty.
+The phases in software development life cycle provides clear guidance on what actions should be taken at each stage.
+As a software developer, part of the development team, I would incorporate the the agile model into my future work: plan, design, develop, test, deploy, review and launch.

-What does it mean to be a good team member in software development?
+**What does it mean to be a good team member in software development?**
+In my opinion, a good team member collaborates with peers to complete assigned tasks and to expand the team’s capabilities through items prioritization, clear communication, and on-going professional development.
+A good team member knows his or her role in the team and function that role to the best of his or her capability.
+When the team requires it, he or she could be flexible to adjust the role so as to maximize the team's capability as a whole.